SuperAtic/NutStash-Browser-Extension/README.md

 ## Description

-The Nutstash Wallet Embedder is a Chrome/Brave (and any other chromium-based) browser extension that allows users to embed the Nutstash wallet app into their browser for easy access to their financial information.
+The Nutstash Wallet Extension is a Chrome/Brave (and any other chromium-based) browser extension that allows users to embed the Nutstash wallet app into their browser for easy access to their financial information.

 ## Features